marcelovani/lightbox2/README.txt

    Lightbox Functionality to your Images' section below.
 6. If you want to be able to show node content in the lightbox without the sidebars, then copy the page-node-lightbox2.tpl.php file to your theme's directory and ensure it is readable.
+Customise as appropriate.

 ADDING LIGHTBOX FUNCTIONALITY TO YOUR IMAGES